davidAlgis/zotero2SemanticScholar/Readme.md

 # Zotero to semantic scholar

 Zotero and SemanticScholar are very powerful.
-I personally use the first to manage my bibliography and generate bibtex for my own notes and the second as an alternative to googleScholar to alert me on the latest papers.
+I personally use the first to manage my bibliography and generate bibtex for my own notes and the second as an alternative to Google Scholar to alert me on the latest papers.
 However, it can be boring to enter his bibliography in each site, even more when it's composed of hundred of different papers !
 Therefore, I made this project __to send the bibliography from Zotero to SemanticScholar__.

 ## How to send data to SemanticScholar